Phone-GWP-group

 What you should – and definitely shouldn't – do when creating seasonal packaging

-If you are looking to create an impact in retail stores, drive sales and win customers this Christmas, your seasonal packaging can play a crucial role.
+If you want to create an impact in retail stores, drive sales and win customers this Christmas, your seasonal packaging can play a crucial role.

-Even with uncertainty regarding the UK economy, cost of living crisis, stock shortages and more, UK shoppers remain likely to increase their spending over Christmas.
+Even with uncertainty regarding the UK economy, the cost-of-living crisis, stock shortages, and other issues, almost half of UK shoppers expect to increase their spending over Christmas.

 To capitalise, many businesses will look to limited-time promotions, marketing campaigns, and seasonal packaging to capture a share of these additional sales.